 METODOLOGY

 This research adopts a mixed-methodological approach, combining qualitative and quantitative analysis.
-It begins with a comprehensive literature review, selecting publications from academic databases like IEEE Xplore, PubMed, and JSTOR, using keywords such as 'blockchain', 'data governance', and 'user privacy'.
+It begins with a comprehensive literature review, selecting publications from academic databases like IEEE Xplore, PubMed, Zenodo, and JSTOR, using keywords such as 'blockchain', 'data governance', and 'user privacy'.
 To ensure a current perspective, the search is focused on publications from the last five years.
 Then, a thematic analysis is conducted to identify trends, challenges, and innovative solutions.
 Quantitative data from case studies and relevant statistics complement the qualitative analysis, providing a comprehensive view of blockchain implementation in data governance.

 A long search has also been carried out for non-academic articles that provide different points of view, which, although not scientific papers, add great value to the context of this document.